xdaichain/stake-token/README.md

 - `Distribution.initialize` to initialize the `Distribution` and `PrivateOfferingDistribution` contracts;
 - `Distribution.setBridgeAddress` to set the address of bridge contract to use the address in the `Distribution.unlockRewardForStaking` function;
 - `PrivateOfferingDistribution.transferOwnership` to transfer ownership of the `PrivateOfferingDistribution` contract to another address;
-- `PrivateOfferingDistribution.addParticipants` to add Private Offering participants before initializing;
+- `PrivateOfferingDistribution.addParticipants` to add `Private Offering` participants before initializing;
-- `PrivateOfferingDistribution.finalizeParticipants` to finalize the list of Private Offering participants;
+- `PrivateOfferingDistribution.finalizeParticipants` to finalize the list of `Private Offering` participants before initializing;
 - `PrivateOfferingDistribution.setDistributionAddress` to set the `Distribution` contract address;
 - `PrivateOfferingDistribution.burn` to burn unallocated tokens (send them to `address(0)`).